ojasvigupta30/SBA319/README.md

 ## Usage

-After starting the server, you can interact with the API using tools like **Postman** or **cURL**.
+After starting the server, you can interact with the API using tools like **Postman** or **ThunderClient**.
 Here's an example of adding a new hero using Postman:

 - **POST /hero**